ChristianSteger/HORAYZON/README.md

 print(horayzon.__file__)
 ```

 in Python.
-In case the auxiliary data is manually moved later, the path in *path_aux_data.txt* has to be adapted accordingly.
+If the auxiliary data is later on moved manually to a new directory, the path in *path_aux_data.txt* has to be adapted accordingly.

 ## Examples: Terrain parameters (slope, horizon and sky view factor)